Royal Naval Museums, Portsmouth

 No. 10 Storehouse, which dates from 1776, has housed some of the museum's galleries since 1972.

-The National Museum of the Royal Navy, Portsmouth, formerly known as the Royal Naval Museum, is a museum of the history of the Royal Navy located in the Portsmouth Historic Dockyard section of HMNB Portsmouth, Portsmouth, Hampshire, England.
+The Royal Naval Museums, Portsmouth, formerly known as the National Museum of the Royal Navy, Portsmouth, is a museum of the history of the Royal Navy located in the Portsmouth Historic Dockyard section of HMNB Portsmouth, Portsmouth, Hampshire, England.
 The museum is part of the National Museum of the Royal Navy, a non-departmental public body sponsored by the Ministry of Defence.
 It received 1,081,909 visitors in 2017.

 History

 The Victory Gallery, viewed from the deck of HMS Victory: opened in 1938, it was the first purpose-built museum building in the dockyard.

 The museum was founded in 1911.
 Known originally as the Dockyard Museum, it was conceived by Mr. Mark Edwin Pescott-Frost, then secretary to the Admiral Superintendent at Portsmouth.
 With a passion for naval history he spearheaded a project to save items for future generations, eventually leading to the opening of a museum (space having been made available for him in the eastern section of the Great Ropehouse).
 His foresight ensured the survival of many interesting and important artefacts, several of which are still on display today.
 He was awarded in 1916 the Imperial Service Order.